-Any maintenance order made by the court within a divorce settlement will be variable by the court if circumstances change in the future.
-This could be done by agreement, but if the couple can’t agree a court application would be needed.
+Any spousal maintenance order made by the court as part of a divorce settlement will also be variable by the court if circumstances change.
+This can be achieved by simple agreement between parties, but if this isn’t possible, a court application is needed.

-Formal variation applications of maintenance involve a similar court process to the initial divorce settlement (which means costs can easily outweigh the amount in dispute).
-If either the paying or the receiving party’s circumstances have changed significantly since the original order was made the court can change the maintenance provision by:
+Formal variation applications of maintenance involve a court process similar to the initial divorce settlement.
+This means costs can easily outweigh the amount in dispute.
+If the paying or receiving party’s circumstances have changed significantly since the original order was made, the court can change the maintenance provision by:

-Specialist advice is needed to determine whether a variation application is likely to succeed and avoid incurring legal fees which will never be justified in the context of the potential saving (for the paying party) or loss/gain in income (for the recipient).
+Referring to a specialist will swiftly determine if a variation application is likely to succeed.
+It can also ensure you avoid incurring legal fees that the situation doesn’t really justify, considering the potential saving for the paying party or the loss/gain in income for the recipient.

-Also, the general rule that each party funds their own legal costs does not apply to either interim maintenance, legal services order, or variation of maintenance applications and so the losing party could be ordered to pay some or all of their spouse’s costs if they get it wrong.
+Also, the general rule that each party funds their own legal costs does not apply to interim maintenance, a legal services order, or variation of maintenance applications.
+This means the losing party could end up paying some or all of their spouse’s costs if things don’t go as planned.

 Our Family Law team are specialists in the complex issues that can often arise in these situations.
 We can advise you on your options and help you achieve the best outcome for your circumstances.